elixir-marine/mmg-cluster-setup/README.md

   - Running on Master:
     - Set up:
       - Execute the "ambari-shell-0.1.31.jar" component with the commands in "ambari-shell-commands" file.
-	- Change Ambari password from the default "admin" to <ambariPassword>.
+	- Change Ambari password from the default "admin" to {ambariPassword}.
 	- Additional user commands, if they were added by user to "ambari-shell-commands".
 	- https://cwiki.apache.org/confluence/display/AMBARI/Ambari+Shell.
       - Send start all services command to Ambari via "ambari-shell-0.1.31.jar", to make sure all Ambari services are being started.
       - Wait until all required services have status "STARTED".
 	- Can be also seen on the Ambari web admin,
 	- Once all required services have status "STARTED", can continue.
-      - Run commands to enable Spark and HDFS for <userName>:
+      - Run commands to enable Spark and HDFS for {userName}:
-	- sudo -u hdfs hadoop fs -mkdir /user/<userName>
+	- sudo -u hdfs hadoop fs -mkdir /user/{userName}
-	- sudo -u hdfs hadoop fs -chown -R <userName> /user/<userName>
+	- sudo -u hdfs hadoop fs -chown -R {userName} /user/{userName}
     - Test cluster:
       - Run Spark test "cluster_test.py" on the Master.
       - Run test "cluster_test.py" on all slave nodes.